Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 8.2.
 Write down a program that can take a lower bound i and an upper bound n and then find out the summation of
      those numbers which are divisible by 3 from i to n.

 8.3.
+Write a C program to print multiplication table of any number

-Write a program that read a positive integer and display its factorial 8.4.
-Write a program that read a positive integer and display sum of its digit 8.5.
+8.4.
+Write a program that read a positive integer and display its factorial 8.5.
+Write a program that read a positive integer and display sum of its digit

+8.6.
+Write a C program to find first and last digit of a number 8.7.
+Write a C program to find sum of first and last digit of a number 8.8.
+Write a C program to swap first and last digits of a number

+8.9.
 Write a program that read any positive integer and display reverse

-8.6.
+8.10.
 Write a program that read any positive integer and reverse the positive number

+8.11.
+Write a C program to find one's complement of a binary number 8.12.
+Write a C program to find two's complement of a binary number

-8.7.
-Write a program that read any decimal number and display equivalent binary number 8.8.
-Write a program that read any decimal number and display equivalent octal number 8.9.
+8.13.
+Write a program that read any decimal number and display equivalent binary number 8.14.
+Write a program that read any decimal number and display equivalent octal number 8.15.
 Write a program that read any decimal number and display equivalent hexadecimal number

-8.10.
-Write a program that read two numbers and display GCD(greatest common divisor) 8.11.
-Write a program that read two numbers and display LCM(least common multiple) 8.12.
+8.16.
+Write a program that read two numbers and display GCD(greatest common divisor) 8.17.
+Write a program that read two numbers and display LCM(least common multiple) 8.18.
 Write a program that read two numbers(x,y) and display x^y (x power y) using loop

-8.13.
-Write a program that read two numbers(n,r) and display nPr(Permutation) 8.14.
+8.19.
+Write a program that read two numbers(n,r) and display nPr(Permutation) 8.20.
 Write a program that read two numbers(n,r) and display nCr(Combination)

-8.15.
-Write a program that read any integer and display its digital root (using loop) 8.16.
+8.21.
+Write a program that read any integer and display its digital root (using loop) 8.22.
 Write a program that read any integer and test that is prime or not

-8.17.
-Write a program that prints all prime numbers from 1 to n 8.18.
-Write a program that prints all prime numbers from m to n (m > n) 8.19.
+8.23.
+Write a program that prints all prime numbers from 1 to n 8.24.
+Write a program that prints all prime numbers from m to n (m > n) 8.25.
 Write a program that count total prime numbers from 1 to n

-8.20.
+8.26.
 Write a program that displays first n prime numbers.
-8.21.
-Write a program that displays first n Fibonacci 8.22.
-Write a program that displays all fibonacci numbers from 1 to n 8.23.
+8.27.
+Write a program that displays first n Fibonacci 8.28.
+Write a program that displays all fibonacci numbers from 1 to n 8.29.
 Write a program that determine a number fibonacci or not

-8.24.
+8.30.
 Write a C program to find out all the palindrome numbers in the range 0 to 10000.
 Also print the
       palindrome numbers

       Hint: If a positive integer and its reverse are same then the number is called a palindrome.
             242 is parildrome because 242 = 242 (reversed but still same)

-8.25.
+8.31.
 Write a C program to find out the perfect numbers in the range 0 to 10000.
 Also print them

       Hint: a positive integer that is equal to the sum of its proper divisors.
             The smallest perfect number is 6, which is the sum of 1, 2 and 3

-8.26.
+8.32.
 Write a C program to find out the strong numbers in the range 0 to 10000.
 Also print them

       Hint: Write a C program to find out the strong numbers in the range 0 to 10000.
 Also print them.
             145 is strong number.
 Since, 1!+4!+5! = 145.

-8.27.
+8.33.
 Write a C program to check if an integer (entered by the user) can be expressed as the sum of two prime
       numbers.
 Also show all of the possible combinations

       Hint: Enter a positive integer: 34